selimnairb/EcohydroLib/README.txt

 EcohydrologyWorkflowLib provides a series of Python scripts for performing ecohydrology data preparation workflows.
-Workflow sub-components are orchestrated via a metadata persistence store provided by the ecohydroworkflowlib.metadata package.
-These scripts are built on top of a series of task-oriented APIs defined in the Python package ecohydroworkflowlib.
+Workflow sub-components are orchestrated via a metadata persistence store provided by the EcohydroLib.metadata package.
+These scripts are built on top of a series of task-oriented APIs defined in the Python package EcohydroLib.
 The workflow scripts provide information needed to run a ecohydrology models, information such as: digital elevation model (DEM), soils, land cover, and vegetation leaf area index (LAI; NOT YET IMPLEMENTED), hydrology/meteorology point